carlyhaggard/CS-125-Final-Project-Carly-David/README.md

 ## Who is using this?
 - Youth pastor/ministry leader uses the system for organization.
-- Main team updates information, manages small groups, and handles events.
+- The main team updates information, manages small groups, and handles events.
 - Parents and students use the frontend to join small groups and register for events.
 - Small group leaders add meeting notes and track their group.